samiullah1096/simple/replit.md

 ## Recent Changes (August 14, 2025)

-- Successfully migrated project from Replit Agent to Replit environment
+- Successfully migrated project to production environment
 - Installed all required dependencies including tsx and pdfjs-dist
 - Fixed tool routing system by mapping all existing components in ToolPage.jsx
 - Implemented comprehensive suite of 15 PDF tools and 17 Image tools with full functionality